-- The legal requirements for importing items to another country are different for every country and you should either make sure the delivery service you are using has thoroughly investigated this, or do the research yourself.
+- The legal requirements for importing items to another country are different for every country.
+You should either make sure the delivery service you are using has thoroughly investigated this, or do the research yourself.

 What is Crowdsourced Delivery?

-Think of ridesharing, but for delivery of things instead of people.
-A number of companies have built tools to connect travelers with folks who want to buy stuff from other places.
+Think of carpooling, but for delivery of things instead of people.
+A number of companies are connecting travelers with folks who want to buy stuff from other places.
 You’re going to Argentina from New York City?
 Maybe you can deliver someone that iPhone they really want to buy.
 It’s much cheaper for them to buy it in the U.S., even if they pay a delivery fee.
+Flying to Paris from London?
+Someone really misses those cookies you can only buy in England.

-The between country delivery services are more suited to my travel style.
-And so I tend to use these sites when I have a trip planned.
-Some focus on a specific route between two countries (for instance, Entrusters focuses on U.S. –> Argentina, Parcelio does the U.S. –> China, Hong Kong and Taiwan route, and Zaagel is all about deliveries to Egypt).
+The longer distance delivery services are taking advantage of trips people are taking by airplane.
+Often people pack for a trip in less luggage than the airline allows.
+This empty space can be turned into profit for travelers.
+Some air-based delivery services focus on a specific route between two countries.
+For instance, Entrusters focuses on U.S. –> Argentina, and Zaagel is all about deliveries to Egypt.
 While others are generalists, facilitating deliveries anywhere in the world.

 How do you get started?